brechmos-stsci/jwst_lib.models/doc/source/devel/models.rst

 model from a file on disk.
 It may be passed any of the following:

     - a path to a FITS file
-    - a path to a FINF file (TODO: At some future date)
+    - a path to an ASDF file
     - a `astropy.io.fits.HDUList` object
+    - a readable file-like object

 The file will be opened, and based on the nature of the data in the file, the correct data model class will be returned.
 For example, if